SangerCytometry/PPMSBatchBooking/README.md

+This page has been archived and further updates will be on Christopher’s [GitHub page]( https://github.com/hally166/PPMSBatchScripts).

 These are scripts to automate the use of [PPMS](http://stratocore.com/) using Python.

 You need to install the [requests](http://docs.python-requests.org/en/master/) package into python.  use `pip install 'requests'`